realm/summer-of-swift/README.md

 ### Do I have to be in San Francisco this Summer to enter?

 No, you can compete from anywhere as long as you give us updates regularly.
+If you host a Swift meetup in another city and would like to host regular lightning talks by contestants, let us know and we’ll add you to this page to let people know!

 # The Big Board